 To one generation of fans, he was the “Wildest” show in Vegas and Tahoe.

-To another, he was the voice of “King Louis the Most.”
+To another, he was the voice of “King Louie the Most.”

 To Sam Butera and the Witnesses, he was known simply as “The Chief.”

-Louis Prima was born one hundred years ago today—December 7, 1910—in the Little Palermo section of New Orleans’ French Quarter.
+Louis Prima was born on December 7, 1910—thirty-one years before the date began to “live in infamy”—in the Little Palermo section of New Orleans’ French Quarter.
 It’s fitting that he came into the world surrounded by a tossed salad of nationalities (his neighborhood was home to Italians, Jews, Middle Easterners and African-Americans), because the music he made throughout his remarkable career was embraced by fans the world over.

 For more than five decades, Louis Prima played it pretty for the people, and the people loved him for it.